 - Scheduling recital support.
 Programs, stage crew, and recording support are offered to students only for on-campus degree

-- TEN business days prior to the recital date Students complete the Recital Template https://goo.gl/forms/Ee4tRrzkQv80y7mD3 .
+- FOUR weeks prior to the recital date Students complete the Recital Template https://goo.gl/forms/Ee4tRrzkQv80y7mD3 .
 This template will be sent to the Music administrator.
 Students are required to consult the Style Guide appropriate to their area of study.

-- The performer has TWO business days to review the program and make final changes.
-If the student does not contact the Music Administrator via email at email@example.com, it is assumed no changes are needed and the programs will be printed the following day.
+The performer has TWO weeks to review the program and make final changes.
+If the student does not contact the Music Administrator via email at firstname.lastname@example.org, it is assumed no changes are needed and the programs will be printed ONE week before the recital.

 Printed programs are delivered to the location prior the performance by the Music Administrator.
 The Fine Arts Coordinator, FAC 273A (ext.
 2018) secures the recording staff and for the recital and stage crew.